wearehx/voting/readme.md

 php artisan serve
 ```
 #### Facebook Login
 The application authenticates users via Facebook Login.
 You'll need to create an application and set the appropriate values.
 Additionally, you should setup a webhook to `{url}/webhook/user` on `name` and `email` changes.
 Set the verify token you define in `FACEBOOK_VERIFY_TOKEN`.
+You also need to ensure your callback URL (`{url}/auth/facebook/callback`) is whitelisted for your application.

 #### Environment Variables
 You'll need to set the following environment variables in `.env` if not set in the web server's environment: